Elleyey/project/PROCESS.md

 made update functions of map and barchart EU today, working except for title update.
 Tomorrow: clean code EU and NL / clean html

+# day 18 (26-6)

+fixed the titles today, worked on the story page and html style & did code review for Jochem.